ScreepsQuorum/screeps-quorum/CONTRIBUTING.md

 ### Documentation

-The [developer wiki](https://github.com/ScreepsQuorum/screeps-quorum/wiki) is completely community run, and documentaiton contributions are always appreciated.
+The [developer wiki](https://github.com/ScreepsQuorum/screeps-quorum/wiki) is completely community run, and documentation contributions are always appreciated.

 ### Reporting Bugs and Suggesting Enhancements